seansp/LISAv2/Documents/How-to-use.md

             i.
 Sync up the local 'master' branch from remote 'master' branch in the GitHub project, if new work branch is in the LISAv2.
 Otherwise, you can folk the LISAv2 repo to your own GitHub account. ii.
 Branch out for work and pull down to your local system. iii.
 Once change is ready to review, create a PR from LISAv2 in your account to LIS account.
 Or, new working branch to master in LISAv2 repo. iv.
-Add ‘LisaSupport@microsoft.com’ to ‘Reviewers’.
+Add ‘LisaSupport@microsoft.com’ to ‘Reviewers’, or send email to 'lisasupport@microsoft.com'.
             v.
-Once it is approved, then you can merge the PR to master branch. vi.
-In this case, you will need to rebuild menu by ‘<Partner name>-Refresh-Test-Selection-Menus’
+Once it is approved, you can merge the PR to master branch.
+In this case, you will need to rebuild menu by ‘<Partner name>-Refresh-Test-Selection-Menus’.

 ## Verify a published image on Azure